md-abu-kayser/react-firebase-auth-starter/README.md

-# Email Password Auth (React + Vite + Firebase)
+# Email Password Auth (React | Vite | Firebase)

-"A minimal, production-ready starter for email/password authentication using React, Vite, Firebase Auth, and Tailwind CSS.
-This repo demonstrates clean routing, form validation, and email verification flows — ideal for showcasing authentication work to clients or hiring managers."
+A minimal, production-ready starter for email/password authentication using React, Vite, Firebase Auth, and Tailwind CSS.
+This repo demonstrates clean routing, form validation, and email verification flows - ideal for showcasing authentication work to clients or hiring managers.

 ## Highlights